 TOP UK CHEFS & GUESTS

-Some of the best chefs & guests in Britain will be joining Tom over the weekend to share their tips and tricks of the trade.
-See below for our timetable and keep scrolling for the profiles…
+Some of the best chefs & guests in Britain joined Tom over the weekend to share their tips and tricks of the trade.
+See below for the 2017 timetable and keep scrolling for the profiles…

 Furniture & Interiors Partner

 Tom Kerridge is a proud English man with two michelin stars who finds himself as one of the recognised faces within the pub industry.
 Bits and bobs of television and cookery demonstrations are always done with heartfelt honesty and a smile.